LUPAMBULUS

 Position: On the floor next to the choir arch at the rear exit

 The twelve photographically created "virtue images" of St. Wolfgang became an integral part of a floor installation.
-For this purpose, preserved historical clay tiles from the 16th century chapel were reactivated for a floor quote in order to depict the spiritual narratives that have been photographically articulated in the twelve virtue images.
+For this purpose, surviving historical clay tiles from the 16th century chapel were reactivated for a floor quote in order to depict the spiritual narratives that have been photographically articulated in the twelve virtue images.

 Figurative sign [turning] momentum